This Article Has Been Medically Approved By

 Implant Placement

-There are two ways implants are placed: above the chest muscles and below the chest muscle.
-Implants placed beneath the chest muscles tend to have a longer healing period than those above the chest muscles, which is why implant placement is an important consideration.
+There are two positions in which implants are placed: above the pectoralis major chest muscle and below that muscle.
+Implants placed beneath the muscle tend to have a lesser chance of capsular contracture, a more natural look, and less rippling.
+On the other hand, there is a slightly longer healing period than those above the chest muscle.

 Implant Size